 “As a schoolboy already caught up in addiction, I stood outside of a McDonalds waiting for a man I thought was my friend.
 A friend I met online.
 It would change my life forever.
 I was a streetwise kid growing up in a tough housing scheme.
 But the Internet was a new phenomenon.
 Euphoric Recall details my recovery from extreme trauma and addiction.
 As a Scottish working-class lad who grew up in a new town—Livingston—I also survived brutal experiences with suicide, violence, and severe mental health issues.
 One day, I decided to write a memoir about it all.
 I hold nothing back.”

-Euphoric Recall Audiobook coming soon!
+Euphoric Recall Audiobook is now available!

 What people are saying about Euphoric Recall

 "A truly essential read for those interested in lived experiences—and not just statistics." — Darren 'Loki' McGarvey, author of Poverty Safari (Orwell Prize 2018).